 Parsnip, leeks, and celery seed round out this beautiful winter soup, with a hit of wine to bring in a more intense savoury flavour.
 Get the recipe here.

-11. Lentil and Winter Vegetable Borscht – Occasionally Eggs
+11. Vegetarian Borscht – Occasionally Eggs

 A healthy, plant forward take on beet soup, with chewy lentils, red cabbage, and potatoes.
 Dijon mustard and balsamic vinegar round out this soup along with traditional dill.
 Get the recipe here.

 13. Mean Green Detox Vegetable Soup – Half Baked Harvest

 Detox, in this case, just means healthy – and this veg-packed lentil soup is certainly good for you, with plenty of colourful vegetables.
 Get the recipe here.